 Kubecost: Cluster-level insights and recommendations for engineers to implement

 Kubecost provides detailed reports and real-time alerting functionality.
 Delivered via Slack or email, these alerts notify teams about budget overruns, anomalous spend patterns, and Kubernetes tenants that fall below the set efficiency levels.
 Users can set budgets for configurable aggregation levels – for example, team or application.

 Savings: Kubecost generates insights DevOps engineers can use to save 30-50% or more.

-All Kubecost plans are free of charge for the first 30 days.
-Kubecost also offers a free plan where you can monitor and optimize one cluster.
-To make the most of your paid plan, you’ll need to dedicate time to implement the recommendations provided by Kubecost.
+Kubecost offers a free plan which allows you to monitor and optimize one cluster.
+All premium plans are also free for the first 30 days.
+However, whichever paid plan you choose, you’ll need to dedicate time to implement the recommendations provided by Kubecost.
 This will incur extra charges and doesn’t automatically guarantee savings.

 When to choose CAST AI vs. Kubecost

-Both Kubecost and CAST AI are great picks that offer lots of value to Kubernetes teams looking to optimize their cloud bills and streamline processes related to cost monitoring, allocation, and reporting.
+Both Kubecost and CAST AI offer a lot of value to teams looking to optimize their cloud bills and streamline processes related to cost monitoring, allocation, and reporting.

 Learn how much you can save

 Run a free Savings Report to get savings recommendations